 The human figure is one of the most important forms to master in any medium.
 Artists through the centuries have discovered that one of the most meaningful ways to express emotions, values, ideas, or spiritual insights is through the human form.
 Therefore, while students learn various methods of manipulation and addition, they will be focusing on the human form as a primary method of expression.

 VI.
 LEARNING OBJECTIVES AND OUTCOMES

-Upon completion of this course, the student will have: A. Developed knowledge in regard to the anatomy of the rib cage and torso.
+Upon completion of this course, the student will be able to: